GINARTeam/Diehard-statistical-test/README.md

 [Diehard Statistical Test Suite](https://web.archive.org/web/20160125103112/http://stat.fsu.edu/pub/diehard/)

 ### Installation
-You can install dieharder test suite directly from Linux Package Managesment.
+- You can install dieharder test suite directly from Linux Package Managesment.
 (Ubuntu)
 ```sh
 $ sudo apt-get install dieharder
 ```
+- Or you can clone our repository and build the Diehard Test by yourself using our C source code (using Makefile)

 ### Get data for random test